edaniels/mongo-perl-performance/README.md

 # Profiler

-* To view the data run:
+* To view the profiling data run:

 		nytprofhtml --open --file mongo-perl-prof.out

+* Optionally you can view the data in a call graph viewer like qcachegrind by running:

+		nytprofcg --file mongo-perl-prof.out --out mongo-perl-prof.callgrind